cosmosgame/save-the-world/content/articles/index.md

 - The Plan for the Plan
   - World view
     - Spiral dynamics
-      - practical model of the world as it is
-      - map for what we need to use to include all of ourselves
-      - recognize what wants to happen next
-    - Patterns of history: how we got here
-    - Patterns of history: what wants to happen next
     - New groups, new ways of organizing
   - Wounds and trauma
     - Growth and healing mindset